On Event Individuation for Document-Level Information Extraction: Subevent-Based Question Answering

+More recent reporting on \muc has used the CEAF-REE score \citep{du-etal-2021-grit, du-etal-2021-template, huang-etal-2021-document, chen-etal-2023-iterative}.
+Introduced by \citet{du-etal-2021-grit}, CEAF-REE is similar to the slot-filler F1 score used in the original \muc evaluation, except that evaluation is based only on the five slots in \autoref{fig:muc_templates}, plus the template type (treated as a sixth slot). \citet{chen-etal-2023-iterative} present a variant of CEAF-REE, dubbed CEAF-R\emph{M}E, which corrects certain problems they identify with the original metric.
+To our knowledge, they are the only ones to have reported CEAF-RME scores.

+The official scoring metric for \better differs from both the original \muc slot filler F1 and CEAF-REE in that it reflects the \emph{product} of slot-level and template-level F1 scores, conditional on the optimal alignment.
+This score does \emph{not} decompose over template pairs and so cannot be directly optimized via maximum bipartite matching.
+Instead, the \better scorer optimizes a quantity called \emph{response gain}: the difference between the number of correct and incorrect slot fills under a given alignment.
+Optimizing alignments for this objective is theoretically guaranteed to yield the optimal alignment under the official score within a small probabilistic error bound.
+For more details on this metric, see \citet{chen-etal-2023-iterative}.

-Lest the example presented in \autoref{fig:muc_doc} appear cherry-picked, we present here additional examples of documents from both datasets that present challenging individuation decisions that also do not have a single, obviously correct answer.
+Lest the example presented in \autoref{fig:muc_doc} appear cherry-picked, we present here additional examples of documents from both datasets that present challenging individuation decisions and that similarly strike us as lacking a single, obviously correct answer.
 Such examples are abundant.